 A review of the social, cultural and political impact of the ministry of Father Divine has been going on since his death in 1965, building upon the serious and substantive concerns raised about the Movement during its prime in the 1930s.
 The books God Comes to America (Kenneth Burnham, Boston: Lambeth Press, 1979); Father Divine (Robert Weisbrot, Boston: Beacon Press, 1984); God, Harlem U.S.A.
 The Father Divine Story (Jill Watts, Berkeley, University of California Press, 1995); and Promised Land (Mabee) are reflective of this ongoing revisionist, objective assessment of Father Divine’s positive contributions to the issues of social justice in the USA.

 Despite the passage of time since its tragic implosion in 1978 and a few scholarly attempts at a broader and more substantive review of the Peoples Temple phenomenon – including John R. Hall, Gone From the Promised Land: Jonestown in American Cultural History (New Brunswick, N.J.: Transaction Publishers, 1987; reprint 2004); David Chidester, Salvation and Suicide: An Interpretation of Jim Jones, the Peoples Temple and Jonestown (Bloomington and Indianapolis: University of Indiana Press, 1988.
 Revised ed.
-2003); Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer, eds., Peoples Temple and Black Religion in America (Bloomington: Indiana University Press, 2004); and Moore, Understanding Jonestown and Peoples Temple – much of the ongoing and contemporary popular consensus on the Temple is still seen through the narrow prism of the horror and tragedy of the mass deaths in Jonestown.
+2003); Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer, eds., Peoples Temple and Black Religion in America (Bloomington: University of Indiana Press, 2004); and Moore, Understanding Jonestown and Peoples Temple – much of the ongoing and contemporary popular consensus on the Temple is still seen through the narrow prism of the horror and tragedy of the mass deaths in Jonestown.
 Thus any core or objective reassessment of the suggestion or assertion of possible positive contributions by Jim Jones or/and Peoples Temple to the issues concerning social progress in the USA are often met with question, extreme skepticism and/ or denial.

 The methods of control and of influence employed by both Father Divine and Jim Jones on their followers have been intensely studied.
 Some have concluded that many of the coercive methodologies employed by Jim Jones were ones he learned through his nine-year association with Father Divine early in his career as founder of Peoples Temple.
 See Jonestown, Guyana Mass Suicide, Massacre, and Jim Jones Cult: Jonestown Modeled after Sayville Heaven! for a brief overview of this point.